lamanton33/RESTful_crm/docs/feedback/git_assignment_feedbacks/ipoteluev.md

 #### Merge Requests

-Grade: Fail
+Grade: Pass

-Feedback: Not all feature branches have been merged via Merge Requests.
-There should be at least 4 MRs. I believe you missed "adding a first simple _Hello World_ endpoint to the Spring application".
+Feedback: The merge of the feature branches has been performed via Merge Requests

 #### Clean-up